Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Spip: Utiliser la langue de la rubrique supérieure si pas de langue.
 - [ ] Use transformSource() for sql imports (so convert special processors) or convert rows early (like spreadsheets).
 - [ ] For sql import, use a direct sql queries when mapping is table to table (like eprints statistics).
+- [ ] Count of skipping or empty rows is different during check and real process.
+- [ ] Check default item set, template and class (they may be not set during creation or update or replace via spreadsheet).
+- [ ] Check a resource with o:item_set[dcterms:title].
+- [ ] Add action "error" for unidentified resources.

 Warning